Kandru/cs2-map-modifiers/README.md

 ### client_cmds
 Executes client side commands on player join.

+### move_to_spectator_on_join(_delay)
+Per default players that are connecting will join a team after 15 seconds even if they're AFK.
+This will provide the player with 14.9 seconds join time per default and move him to spectator if he did not choose a team yet.
+AFK players from the last map will not be AFK inside a team this way.

 ### remove_original_spawns
 Removes the original map-specific spawn points when each side has at least one custom spawn point.